 All children from toddler age up to age five (5) have one scheduled nap time per day.
 Infants are on their own nap schedule and take as many naps as they need throughout the day.
 When a child turns five (5) parents are asked to provide in writing their nap time preferences, this includes for school age children.
 Ex.
 Do you want them to lay down and try to nap, nap only for a limited amount of time, just lay down and rest, nap if they choose, play quiet, no nap, etc..?

 No child will ever be forced to nap nor to lay down for the entire nap time.
+Per state they do have to rest/relax for 30 minutes on their cots.
 If a child does not nap or awakens early, they will be able to play quietly while the others nap.

 How long will my child nap?